-Essentially all regular employees of Bellalago Charter Academy (the School) are eligible to enroll as members of the State-administered FRS.
+Currently, essentially all regular employees of the Foundation and Bellalago Charter Academy (the School) and are eligible to enroll as members of the State-administered FRS.
 Provisions relating to FRS are established by Chapters 121 and 122, Florida Statutes; Chapter 112, Part IV, Florida Statutes; Chapter 238, Florida Statutes; and FRS Rules, Chapter 60S, Florida Administrative Code, wherein eligibility, contributions, and benefits are defined and described in detail.
 Such provisions may be amended at any time by further action from the Florida Legislature.
 The FRS is a single retirement system administered by the Florida Department of Management Services, Division of Retirement, and consists of two cost-sharing, multiple-employer retirement plans and other nonintegrated programs.
 A comprehensive annual financial report on the FRS, which includes its financial statements, required supplementary information, actuarial report, and other relevant information, is available from the Florida Department of Management Services' website (www.dms.myflorida.com).

-The School's pension expense totaled \$522,798 for the fiscal year ended June 30, 2023.
+The Foundation and School's pension expense totaled \$1,493,268 for the fiscal year ended June 30, 2024.